Action1 5 Documentation 5 Restart Endpoints Remotely

 Restart Endpoints Remotely

-The Action1 restart tool helps you reboot endpoints remotely, for example, in order to install updates or roll out new group policies.
+The Action1 helps you reboot endpoints remotely, for example, in order to install updates or roll out new group automations.
 You can force reboot immediately or schedule it to a timeslot that will work both for you as an administrator and remote employee.
 Restarting managed workstations in a timely manner ensures that relevant updates get delivered on time and your infrastructure remains protected against malware attacks and system vulnerabilities.

-Understand How Action1 is Handling Reboots
+Understand How Action1 Handles Reboots

 Logged-in Users: If a user is logged in, even through there is a non-interactive session (such as a remote terminal server session), Action1 will show a reboot prompt in that user’s logon session.
 This provides an opportunity for the user to postpone the reboot, up to the maximum time configured in the Action1 policy settings.